and the 'Trouble' with Point of View

 Repression of Astrology, Oracles, Omens and the Gods

 Although the Semmelweis effect occurred in science and medicine, we did not throw out all medical practice.
 People wrongly interpreted numbers, but we did not reject mathematics.
-However, in the West, we have a repression of the ancient sciences involving omens and astrology.
-These ancient sciences, represented a world-view and speak in a language that is little used today.
+However, in the West, we repressed the ancient sciences involving omens and astrology.
+These ancient sciences represented a world-view and speak in a language that is little used today.
 ‘Modern science,' speaks in the rational language of scientific causation.
 Omens and signs talk in metaphors and poetry, the flight of birds and lines on hands, the rising of a star or planet at the time of birth and the eclipses of the moon or sun.
-They use the stories of myths for nouns and adjectives, noting correlations, as well as causation; and their images, like any and all data and information, need to be interpreted!
-All these ancient techniques are rooted in more than data alone.
-They include bridges to morality, to taste, and the realm of ‘good and bad’.
-They are full of value judgments and cognizant of the great mystery inherent in all of life.
+They use the stories of myths as nouns and adjectives, noting correlations, and causations; and their images, like any and all things, data and information, need to be interpreted!
+All the ancient techniques (Jyotish, medicine, architecture, religions, etc.) are rooted in far more than data alone.
+They offer bridges to morality, to taste, and the ethical realm of ‘good and bad’.
+They are full of value judgments and paradoxically cognizant of the great mystery inherent in all of life.

 And as to diseases, make a habit of two things — to help, or at least to do no harm."

-The importance Hippocrates gave to ‘foretelling the future,’ was similar to getting a weather forecast; if you are a sailor out at sea . . . it is necessary and important to 'foretell the future' so that one can plan and arrange their lives for the qualities that future may bring.
+The importance Hippocrates gave to ‘foretelling the future,’ was similar to getting a weather forecast; if you are a sailor out at sea . . . it is necessary and important to 'foretell the future' so that one can plan and arrange your life and course if you see a storm brewing or a map that marks out shoals or the many possible fates that the future of a sailor may bring.
 The science of astrology that Hippocrates practiced was not fatalistic.
-It recognized both fate and free will: A farmer can plant the seeds, but unless it rains those seeds will never grow.
-To use free will intelligently, it was critical to see what the weather was going to be and what the road looked like ahead and for that you needed to look out over the horizon.
+It recognized both fate and free will: A farmer can plant seeds, but unless it rains those seeds will never grow.
+To use free will intelligently, it is critical to see what the weather is going to be and what the road looks like ahead and for that, one needs to look out over the horizon.
+The purpose of astrology was to throw light on life, to illuminate a corner of the vast room of possibilities, to determine the Ides of March or the solstice or the equinox or an eclipse of the sun or moon.

-It is obvious how far we have fallen from this kind of consideration in Western medicine today.
-We neither study astrology nor do our medical professionals adhere to the doctrine of, ‘First Do no harm’.
-Far from it, in fact, according to findings published in the Journal of the American Medical Association, iatrogenic disease, or ‘treatment by a doctor,' is the third leading cause of death in America today!
-Not only do we not 'declare the past', we are not much concerned with 'cause,' I am constantly surprised at how western doctors and their analysis of a disease neither remove or change the causative factors in the disease which are food, digestion and lifestyle in every case in the large number of diseases that I see.
+Full of scientific pride like the doctors of Vienna and western Europe, we have fallen far from the 'right interpretation' in Western medicine today.
+We neither study astrology nor do our medical professionals adhere to the Hippocratic doctrine of, ‘First Do no harm’.
+In fact, according to findings published in the Journal of the American Medical Association, iatrogenic disease, or ‘treatment by a doctor,' is the third leading cause of death in America today (after heart disease and cancer)!
+Not only do we not 'declare the past', but we also are not much concerned with 'cause;' I am constantly surprised at how western doctors in their analysis of disease are quick to mask or remove symptoms (through pharmaceutical drugs and/or surgery) but rarely determine or remove the causative factors of such disease which are primarily food, digestion, and lifestyle in every case in the widely varying number of the diseases that I see amongst westerners.

 Western Medicine is a relatively new and distinct form of medical practice that seeks primarily to alleviate symptoms.
 The method of thinking in Western Medicine today often treats symptoms as if they were the cause and that if we eliminate or remove the symptoms we effectively treat the disease.
 This is like driving down the road in a car and the oil light goes on.
-Western medicine reaches underneath the seat, grabs a hammer and smashes the oil light . . . problem fixed.
+A western medical doctor reaches underneath the seat, grabs a hammer and screwdriver and removes or smashes the oil light . . . problem fixed, health restored.

-Ayurveda says that we must do something about the oil and proceeds to do so.
+Ayurveda (and Hippocratic medicine) says that we must do something about the oil and proceeds to do so.

 We have seen how the problems of interpretation are not limited to the ancient practices that we call ‘superstitions' today, such as astrology and omens.
 Rather, the necessity and problem of interpretation is a universal phenomenon that has never left us and remains alive and well.
-Interpretation lies underneath the surface of the ancient sciences and all the modern-day sciences as well.
-For that matter, it is a fundamental principle and always pertinent necessity in every aspect of life.
+Interpretation lies beneath the surface of the ancient sciences and modern-day sciences as well.
+For that matter, it is a fundamental principle and an always pertinent necessity to every aspect of life.

 In 550BC, there was a powerful king of the ancient Middle East who needed extremely important information,